oxalorg/weather-demo/README.md

 - if 24 slots are available, show only 8 slots at 3 hour intervals
 - if 16 slots are available, show only 8 slots at 2 hour intervals
 - or maybe use a graph/slider instead of buttons

+One more (subjective) UI improvement would be to automatically select the first time slot when a date is changed.

 Even in this limited project, I feel there are many scopes of improvement.
 But I feel the current implementation is a good indication of how I would code in a real world scenario.